protoblock/protoblock.github.io/test.md

 * Protoblock has no business model

 **Protoblock, founded in 2014, is The Original Football Blockchain, and has the potential to double the Fantasy Football economy!**
-* Protoblock IS a public utility for the fantasy football Player
+* Protoblock IS a public utility for the fantasy football player
 * Protoblock IS controlled by fantasy football players
 * Protoblock IS a system designed to create new value